 Anybody who tells you that is not the case, is either not operating at scale, or losing money.

-Spikes & Queues
+Spikes & queues

 Some people integrate with Transloadit's uploading capabilities so that their end-users can upload avatars to their websites.
 Obviously, it is not acceptable if those people have to wait four hours for their avatar to be resized, just because we are optimizing someone else's library of 500 videos for display on iPad.